Punjab Commission on the Status of Women: Establishment of PCSW

 The Commission comprises a chairperson and ten independent members, preferably women, one from each division of Punjab, and one woman member from the religious minority communities.
 Whereas the secretaries to different government departments, the president women Chamber of Commerce and Industries serve as ex-officio members.
 According to PCSW, 2014, the persons must have prior experience of working on women's rights to be eligible for PCSW's membership.
-The members, between thirty years and sixty years of age, are appointed to serve for a period of three years from the date of their appointment.
+The members, between thirty and sixty years of age, are appointed to serve for a period of three years from the date of their appointment.